makeyourownmaker/CambridgeTemperatureModel/README.md

 Using more changepoints showed little to no improvement.

-These results are substantially lower than the one step ahead forecasts.
+These results are substantially higher than most of the baseline one step ahead forecasts.
-The prophet models may perform better for daily and/or weekly forecasts.
+The prophet models may perform better for daily forecasts.

 ### Files